Slate: Description

+Terminology

-Before the mid-19th century, the terms slate, shale and schist were not sharply distinguished.
+Before the mid-19th century, the terms "slate", "shale", and "schist" were not sharply distinguished.
 In the context of underground coal mining in the United States, the term slate was commonly used to refer to shale well into the 20th century.
 For example, roof slate referred to shale above a coal seam, and draw slate referred to shale that fell from the mine roof as the coal was removed.

-The British Geological Survey recommends that the term slate be used in scientific writings only when very little else is known about the rock that would allow a more definite classification.
-For example, if the characteristics of the rock show definitely that it was formed by metamorphosis of shale, it will be described in scientific writings as a metashale.
-If its origin is uncertain, but the rock is known to be rich in mica, it will be described as a pelite.
+The British Geological Survey recommends that the term "slate" be used in scientific writings only when very little else is known about the rock that would allow a more definite classification.
+For example, if the characteristics of the rock show definitely that it was formed by metamorphosis of shale, it should be described in scientific writings as a metashale.
+If its origin is uncertain, but the rock is known to be rich in mica, it should be described as a pelite.

 Uses

-Slate in buildings
+Construction

-Slate can be made into roofing slates, a type of roof shingle, or more specifically a type of roof tile, which are installed by a slater.
-Slate has two lines of breakability – cleavage and grain – which make it possible to split the stone into thin sheets.
+Slate can be made into roofing slate, a type of roof tile which are installed by a slater.
+Slate has two lines of breakability—cleavage and grain—which make it possible to split the stone into thin sheets.
 When broken, slate retains a natural appearance while remaining relatively flat and easy to stack.
 A series of "slate booms" occurred in Europe from the 1870s until the First World War following improvements in railway, road and waterway transportation systems.

 Slate is particularly suitable as a roofing material as it has an extremely low water absorption index of less than 0.4%, making the material resistant to frost damage.
 Natural slate, which requires only minimal processing, has an embodied energy that compares favorably with other roofing materials.

 Natural slate is used by building professionals as a result of its beauty and durability.
 Slate is incredibly durable and can last several hundred years, often with little or no maintenance.
 Natural slate is also fire resistant and energy efficient.

-Slate roof tiles are usually fixed (fastened) either with nails, or with hooks as is common with Spanish slate.
+Slate roof tiles are usually fixed (fastened) either with nails or with hooks (as is common with Spanish slate).
 In the UK, fixing is typically with double nails onto timber battens (England and Wales) or nailed directly onto timber sarking boards (Scotland and Northern Ireland).
 Nails were traditionally of copper, although there are modern alloy and stainless steel alternatives.
 Both these methods, if used properly, provide a long-lasting weathertight roof with a lifespan of around 60–125 years.

 Some mainland European slate suppliers suggest that using hook fixing means that: